-- an issuer whose economic activities, products and services are inherently positive for society, but come with significant environmental and social costs and a limited effort to reduce these negative impacts; or - (ii) an issuer whose economic activities, products and services come with environmental or social costs and there have been no credible efforts to minimize these; or - (iii) an issuer with exposure to economic activities with such significant negative impacts that no positive contributions to the environment or society can outweigh those. - 5.7 An assignment of a high ESG Impact Rating is generally based on the credibility and ambition of an issuer's strategy to reduce negative environmental and social impacts, and their actual achievements at the time of our analysis.
-Accordingly, the extent and quality of efforts by issuers to reduce their negative impacts, and to enhance their positive impacts will serve as a differentiator yielding higher ESG Impact Ratings. - 5.8 Sovereign ESG Impact Ratings have been developed by our Global Economics team, using a quantitative approach with a qualitative overlay to determine a final ESG Impact Rating. - 5.9 The ESG Impact Rating for currency and derivative contracts referencing a single investment will reflect the ESG Impact Rating of that investment (e.g. U.S. treasury future or U.S. interest rate swap would get the same ESG Impact Rating as the corresponding U.S. treasury).
-Similarly, a single name sovereign or corporate credit default swap would get the same ESG Impact Rating as the corresponding sovereign or corporate issuer that it references. - 5.10 For currency and derivative contracts (such as a Euro or High Yield CDX contract) that reference multiple underlying investments, the analysts will assign an ESG Impact Rating to the contract that is based on the average ESG Impact Rating for all the underlying constituents within that contract. - 5.11 The due diligence assessment described in this Section 5 generally applies to all asset classes and then feeds into the investment phase, as outlined at section 6 of this PAI Sustainability Due Diligence Policy, below.
+- (a) An ESG Impact Rating between 40-100 requires that the economic activities, products/services and practices of an issuer (or financed by an issue): - (i) are inherently positive for either environment or society; and - (ii) associated key negative impacts are being reduced and/or minimised. - (b) An ESG Impact Rating below 40 generally means that the economic activities, products/services and practices of an issuer (or financed by an issue): - (i) are inherently positive for either environment or society, but there are only limited efforts to reduce associated key negative impacts; or - (ii) come with significant environmental or social costs and there are no credible efforts to minimize these negative impacts; or - (iii) have such significant negative impacts to environment or society that they cannot be outweighed by any other potential positive contributions. - 5.7 An assignment of a high ESG Impact Rating is generally based on the credibility and ambition of an issuer's strategy to reduce negative environmental and social impacts, and their actual achievements at the time of our analysis.
+Accordingly, the extent and quality of efforts by issuers to reduce their negative impacts, and to enhance their positive impacts will serve as a differentiator yielding higher ESG Impact Ratings. - 5.8 Sovereign ESG Impact Ratings have been developed by our Global Economics team, using a quantitative approach with a qualitative overlay to determine a final ESG Impact Rating. - 5.9 The ESG Impact Rating for currency and derivative contracts referencing a single investment will reflect the ESG Impact Rating of that investment (e.g., U.S. treasury future or U.S. interest rate swap would get the same ESG Impact Rating as the corresponding U.S. treasury).
+Similarly, a single name sovereign or corporate credit default swap would get the same ESG Impact Rating as the corresponding sovereign or corporate issuer that it references. - 5.10 For currency and derivative contracts (such as a Euro or High Yield CDX contract) that reference multiple underlying investments, the analysts will assign an ESG Impact Rating to the contract that is based on the average ESG Impact Rating for the underlying constituents within that contract for which an ESG Impact Rating is available. - 5.11 The due diligence assessment described in this Section 5 generally applies to all asset classes and then feeds into the investment phase, as outlined at section 6 of this PAI Sustainability Due Diligence Policy, below.